 GSCs have manifold effects on economic, social and environmental sustainability.
-Changes in the configuration of GSCs - regardless of whether they are driven by technological change, geopolitics or government regulation - have wide, and often hardly predictable, ramifications.
-They impact on who participates in GSC, who reaps the benefits and how
+Changes in the configuration of GSCs - regardless of whether they are driven by technological change, geopolitics or governmentregulation-havewide, and often hardly predictable, ramifications.
+They impact on who participates in GSC, who reaps the benefits and how the natural environment is affected.
+Thus, identifying changes in GSC and studying their economic, social and environmental effects is one of the big challenges for GSC research.
+In our subjective view, special emphasis should be placed on the impacts of three game changers for sustainable development, especially in developing and emerging economies:

 - 1. The revolution in digital and automation technologies: It often raises entry barriers; it enables huge, yet often unequally distributed productivity gains; it is likely to alter established patterns of GSC fragmentation and offshoring; it can make supply chains more transparent; and it requires new skills and infrastructures. - 2.
-The impact of decarbonisation and circular economy scenarios: These will substantially change competitive advantages in GSCs, weakening the position of developing and emerging economies in some industries (due asset stranding in fossil-fuel dependent industries and reduced demand for certain other natural resources), strengthening it in others (related to renewable energy, green hydrogen, new minerals such as lithium, bioeconomic alternatives to fuel and labour-intensive organic farming, for example). - 3.
+The impact of decarbonisation and circular economy scenarios: These willsubstantiallychangecompetitive advantages in GSCs, weakening the position of developing and emerging economies in some industries (due asset stranding in fossil-fuel dependent industries and reduced demand for certain other natural resources), and strengthening it in others (related to renewable energy, green hydrogen, new minerals such as lithium, bioeconomic alternatives to fuel and labour-intensive organic farming, for example). - 3.
 Changing geopolitics: The current US-China tensions may affect GSCs in many ways, leading to protectionism and less international division of labour.
 Likewise, the war in Ukraine and the economic embargos against Russia are changing supply chains for gas, oil and grain, among others.